Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Curious as to what had happened to the group that left, the rest of the diners finished eating before filtering out of the dining room.
 When they caught up with the source, a rather peculiar scene greeted everyone.

 The men were bruised.
 The men were battered.
 Their bodies swayed like they barely had any bearing on their surroundings.
 Yet, the mana around them flared endlessly, and they continued to attack each other with their fists wildly.
-Eventually, the continuously blows were too much for them to handle, as Wen Lu was the first to bow out.
+Eventually, the continuous weathering of blows were too much for them to handle, as Wen Lu was the first to bow out.
 Then, the old martial artist lost his aura and toppled over.

 “I got you now!”

-The chef and the spear fighter clashed, literally butting heads with each other as they had long abandoned their weapons in favor for a crude brawl.
+The chef and the spear fighter clashed, literally butting heads with each other as they had long abandoned their weapons in favor of a crude brawl.
 In fact, the two of them reared back and headbutted each other at the same time, the clash of their mana blowing the both of them away.
 But just as it looked like they would get up to try again, their auras went out like a snuffed candle, and they collapsed to the ground.

 A heavy silence swept the courtyard as the raging free-for-all had finally ended.